 INTRODUCTION

 Invasive fungal disease (IFD) is a common type of infection in daily clinical practice around the world.
-It is defined as fungus invading into body's tissues, fluids, blood, and growing in these places causing inflammation reaction and leading to tissue damage, organ dysfunction; the incidence in patients with immunosuppression due to organ transplants, malignant tumors and so on, is high (up to 20 percent to 40 percent)[1].
-In recent years, with the increasing number of immunosuppression, patients with diseases such as malignant tumors, AIDS, and the user of immunosuppressive drugs, its incidence has increased dramatically, and the proportion is higher and higher in patients with chronic diseases[2-6].
-It is reported that current estimation suggests that there are approximately 300 million life-threating fungal infections annually, resulting in 1.6 million deaths[7].
-Health impacts worldwide include high morbidity, an overall mortality of 30%–80% and a multibillion dollar annual economic burden[8].
+It is defined as fungus that invades body tissues, fluids, and blood, and its growth in these places causes inflammation reaction, leading to tissue damage and organ dysfunction.
+The incidence in patients with immunosuppression due to organ transplants, malignant tumors, etc is high (up to 20%-40%)[1].
+In recent years, with increasing numbers of immunosuppression in patients with diseases (e.g., malignant tumors and acquired immune deficiency syndrome) and those who use immunosuppressive drugs, IFD incidence has increased dramatically, and the proportion is higher in patients with chronic diseases[2-6].
+Current estimates suggest that there are approximately 300 million life-threating fungal infections annually, resulting in 1.6 million deaths[7].
+Health impacts worldwide include high morbidity, an overall mortality of 30%–80%, and a multibillion dollar annual economic burden[8].

 Lung is the most common target organ of fungal infection.
-Some specific fungi also has corresponding sensory organs.
-For example, Aspergillus often diffuses in the brain, candidal infection often appears in mucositis and cryptococcal infection often involves the central nervous system[9].
-However, it is not common that main manifestation is lymph node invasion.
-Unlike previously reported cases, we report a case of invasive mycosis with lymph node fungal infection as predominant manifestation in a non-immunodeficient patient.
+Some specific fungi also have corresponding sensory organs.
+For example, Aspergillus often diffuses in the brain, candida infection often appears in mucositis, and cryptococcal infection often involves the central nervous system[9].
+However, it is not common that the main manifestation is lymph node invasion.
+Unlike previously reported cases, we report a case of invasive mycosis with lymph node fungal infection as the predominant manifestation in a non-immunodeficient patient.